VDBWRAIR/subsamplebam/README.md

 @RG ID:Sanger   SM:8457 CN:None PL:CAPILLARY
 $> subsamplebam 8457.bam Den1/GU131895_1/Cambodia/2009/Den1_1:1-10747 --subsample 10 | samtools view -hSb - | samtools sort - subsampled; samtools index subsampled.bam;
 ```

+You can see that the peaks still exist, but you end up with a much more uniform depth across than just doing random sampling with samtools.

 ![subsamplebam](/images/subsamplebam.png)